 Go back to the Settings page and click on the Checkout item.
 Scroll to the Order Processing section, and flag the following options:

-se the billing address as the shipping address by default option
+– In the While the customer is checking out section, select Use the billing address as the shipping address by default option

 – In the After an order has been paid section, select Automatically fulfill the order‘s line items and both Notify customers of their shipment via email and Automatically fulfill all orders, even those with a high risk of fraud.